-- B. The following list of motor vehicle-related occurrences, as evidenced by the MVR of an Employee during the prior thirty-six (36) month period may result in the temporary or permanent revocation of the Employee's driving eligibility or other disciplinary action as: - 1.
+- B. The following list of motor vehicle-related occurrences, the appearance of which on the MVR of an Employee during the prior thirty-six (36) month period may result in the temporary or permanent revocation of the Employee's driving eligibility or other disciplinary action as: - 1.
 Two or more "At Fault" accidents - 2.
 Two or more moving violations - 3.
-One "At Fault" and one moving violation. - C. In any case where the appointing authority has temporarily or permanently suspended/revoked the Employee's driving eligibility and driving is an essential function of the Employee's job, the appointing authority may take appropriate disciplinary action, up to and including termination, as permitted by department policy, laws and regulations of the State of Ohio, and any applicable collective bargaining agreement. - III.
+One "At Fault" and one moving violation. - C. In any case where the appointing authority or the County's Insurance carrier has temporarily or permanently suspended/revoked the Employee's driving eligibility and driving is an essential function of the employee's job, the appointing authority may take appropriate disciplinary action, up to and including termination, as permitted by department policy, laws and regulations of the State of Ohio, and any applicable collective bargaining agreement. - III.
 CONTINUED ELIGIBILITY.
-Each Employee's continued eligibility to operate a vehicle is within the discretion of the appointing authority and extends only so long as the Employee is in compliance with this Policy. - IV.
+Each Employee's eligibility to operate a Vehicle is within the discretion of the appointing authority and extends only so long as the Employee is in compliance with this Policy. - IV.
 VIOLATION REPORTING.
-Those Employees eligible to operate a vehicle must notify his/her immediate supervisor in any case where his/her license has expired or is suspended or revoked.
-Any and all accidents, arrests, violations, and citations issued must be reported by the employee within 24 hours.
+Any Employee eligible to operate a Vehicle must notify his/her immediate supervisor in any case where his/her license has expired or is suspended or revoked.
+Employee further must report any and all accidents, arrests, violations, and citations issued to him or her.
 Failure to do so may result in disciplinary action.